 Even though we were a bit tired from all the snorkeling, we could not turn down Alex`s offer of hiking to the top of the island.
 Hey, we are Norwegians after all.

 We strapped on our running shoes and started the climb.
 It was pretty steep, but not that far, and we did not regret it as we reached the top.
 Take a look at this A-M-A-Z-I-N-G view:

 On our way down we met these two cuties:

-On our way down we witnessed one of the most beautiful sunset we have ever seen:
+On our way down we witnessed one of the most beautiful sunsets we have ever seen:

 With this stunning view from our tents, we fell asleep dreaming of dragons……

-The first day of our Komodo Adventure could not have been any better – nice weather, pearls, excellent snorkelling, delicious food, mountain trip, and it was all topped off with an amazing sunset.
+The first day of our Komodo Adventure could not have been any better – nice weather, pearls, excellent snorkeling, delicious food, mountain trip, and it was all topped off with an amazing sunset.

 Would you like to visit Komodo National Park?
 Have you been to any cool national parks?
 Where and how was it?
 Please leave a comment in the comment area below.
 If you enjoyed reading this post, please share on social media.
 Thanks!